grafana/grafana/docs/sources/datasources/postgres.md

 ### Format

-The response from PostgresSQL can be formatted as either a table or as a time series.
+The response from PostgreSQL can be formatted as either a table or as a time series.
 To use the time series format one of the columns must be named `time`.

 ### Dataset and Table selection